rniemela77/discord-bot/README.md

 - Get and display the server "database" on discord
 - Allow discord bot to modify the server "database", and have frontend display the changes
 - Allow creating tasks on frontend
+- Added deploy script

 ## TODO:

+- Fix frontend task object when adding new task
-- Communicate to discord when a row is created (have function like sunbot.addedTask())
+- Trigger discord message when task is added (have function like sunbot.addedTask())
-- Communicate to frontend when a row is created (Likely not possible.
-Add refresh button, or do get request periodically on frontend)
-- Have dev script to concurrently run both the server and frontend locally
 - Set up MongoDB
 - Re-enable twillio commands
 - Separate out the twillio commands into a separate file
 - Determine if I need to keep Procfile
 - Handle API fail errors on the backend, frontend, and discord
-- Make vue build on deploy
+- Make heroku run deploy script